You must complete your first 30 hours of law school prior to pursuing a study abroad experience.

-A student must be in good academic standing at the School of Law, which is defined as having at least a 2.0 grade point average.
-He/she should meet any language fluency requirements as outlined by the specific study abroad program.
-In addition, the student must have successfully completed the first 30 hours of law school.
+A student must be in good academic standing at the School of Law and must have completed one year of part-time or full-time study.
+He/she should also meet the language fluency requirements as outlined by the specific study abroad program.

 The majority of courses that are offered have an international law emphasis.
 This is the case with the programs affiliated with the School of Law as well as other ABA-approved programs.
 Bar courses are not offered in this forum.
 Courses will be considered electives.
 Courses from the SLU LAW Madrid Summer program may satisfy the humanities requirement.

 All courses apply toward the concentration in international and comparative law.
 Application of courses toward other concentrations and certificates is done on a case by case basis with the faculty members who oversee these areas.

 Courses are graded in compliance with the American Bar Association guidelines.